-6. Choose your core and hero ornaments
+7. Choose your core and hero ornaments

 Now comes arguably the most important part of our guide on how to decorate a Christmas tree – choosing and adding in your ornaments.
 It can be helpful to think of your pieces in terms of core ornaments, hero ornaments, and classic nostalgic extras.

 To begin decorating, follow these steps:

-- And don't be afraid to mix and match—Ashmore told w&h, "Whatever your look and feel this Christmas, it's lovely to mix and match your tree decorations to include a combination of trend lead pieces with vintage and nostalgic family heirlooms.
+- And don't be afraid to mix and match: Whatever your chosen Christmas tree color trend for 2022, it's lovely to mix and match your tree decorations to include a combination of trend-lead pieces with vintage and nostalgic family heirlooms.
 This curated combination will be what makes your tree so unique to your home.
-Building into your collection each year with pieces you love and pieces that mean a lot to you is all part of the festive joy."
+Building into your collection each year with pieces you love is all part of the festive joy.

-7. Add your tree topper and skirt last
+8. Add your tree topper